Once a survivor arrives at an emergency medical facility, professionals certified

 hospital visit.
 An advocate from the Campus Violence Prevention Program or counselor

-from Counseling and Disability Services is available to accompany all survivors.
+from Center for Behavioral Health and Accessibility is available to accompany all

 - The examining doctor or nurse will need to ask questions about the assault in order